Oil prices fall 1% as glut weighs

-NEW YORK (Reuters) - Oil prices opened about 1% lower on Sunday as a persistent glut continued to weigh on prices and the coronavirus pandemic eroded global oil demand even as some governments began to ease lockdowns.
+NEW YORK, May 10 (Reuters) - Oil prices opened about 1% lower on Sunday as a persistent glut continued to weigh on prices and the coronavirus pandemic eroded global oil demand even as some governments began to ease lockdowns.

 Global oil demand has plummeted by about 30% as the coronavirus pandemic curtailed movement across the world.